 If our culture is out of balance with nature, everything about our lives is affected; family, workplace, school, community--all take on a crazy shape.
 For this reason, ecopsychology does not seek to create new categories of pathology, but to show how our ecological disconnection plays into all existing ones.
 For example, the DSM defines "separation anxiety disorder" as "excessive anxiety concerning separation from home and from those to whom the individual is attached."
 But no separation is more pervasive in this Age of Anxiety than our disconnection from the natural world.

 Freud coined the term reality principle to designate that objective order of things to which the healthy psyche must adapt if it is to qualify as "sane."
 Writing in a pre-ecological era, he failed to include the biosphere.
 Ecopsychology rectifies that failure by expanding the definition of sanity to embrace the love for the living planet that is reborn in every child.

-Theodore Roszak was the first to put a name to the "counterculture".
-A professor of history at California State University, he died, aged 77, in July 2011.
-He was among the early prophets of the ecological crisis.
-In Person/Planet: The Creative Disintegration of Industrial Society (1978) he detected signs of a changed and enhanced ecological consciousness.
-He coined the term "ecopsychology" in The Voice of the Earth in 1992.
-"Other therapies," he wrote, "seek to heal the alienation between person and person, person and family, person and society.
-Ecopsychology seeks to heal the more fundamental alienation between the person and the natural environment."
+Theodore Roszak [d.2011] was a professor of history at California State University.
+He coined the term "ecopsychology" in The Voice of the Earth : "Other therapies seek to heal the alienation between person & person, person & family, person & society.
+Ecopsychology seeks to heal the more fundamental alienation between the person & the natural environment."